nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

   </tr>
 </table>

-That&#8217;s the result I&#8217;ll be working toward in this article.
+That's the result I'll be working toward in this article.
 Here is a script to create and populate the example tables, so you can follow along:

 <pre>create table apples (variety char(10) not null primary key, price int not null);
 create table oranges (variety char(10) not null primary key, price int not null);